 Here’s what I know:

 I used to resist telling people about my days of grinding stumps.
 What will people think?
-I’m this “professional” person making a name for myself in the world.
-My clients expect sophistication, a life spent indoors at a desk honing my writing skills, not outside sweating my ass off with a bag of warm beef jerky in my pocket.
+I’m this professional person making a name for myself in the world.
+My clients expect a certain level of writerly sophistication, not an indelible image of outside sweating my ass off with a bag of warm beef jerky in my pocket.

 Once I embraced the stories that make me weird, I realized that being a stump grinder ranked pretty high on my crazy shit-o-meter.
 It was not an experience to be ashamed of, but rather a badge of courage.
-Courage to stand outside in the sweltering sun, getting the job done every damn day, tolerating honking cars and people peeking at me from behind their curtains.
+Courage to get the job done every damn day while tolerating honking horns and people peeking at me from behind their curtains.
 Courage to deal with dirt constantly flying into my mouth.
-Courage to figure out how to unjam scary machinery.
-Courage to swing a pickaxe at stubborn rocks that had merged with a tree trunk decades ago.
-Courage to eat lunch every day with a crew of rough, non-hand washing men.
+Courage un-jam scary machinery and swing a pickaxe at stubborn rocks.
+Courage to eat lunch every day with a crew of rough-hewn men.

-When you look back on your life (and the life of your business), don’t be afraid to tell the less-than-glamorous stories.
+When you look back on your life–and the life of your business–don’t be afraid to tell the less-than-glamorous stories.
 We all have them.
 We all relate to them.
-From a distanced perspective, they become endearing life lessons.
+They have a way of becoming endearing lessons.

 Most of all, they will make people remember you.

-I like to stand out.
-It’s always been my nature to be a bit of an oddball, even when it comes to the tough world of grinding stumps.
-Especially when it comes to grinding stumps.
-I was a fancy manual laborer.
+I’ve always been a bit of an oddball.
+Awkward to the core.
+But also, a smidge fancy.
 Along with the bag of beef jerky in my pocket, I also carried a shiny black tube of red lipstick.
-It was the personification of my confidence, my talisman in a world where I was most definitely an outsider.
-I felt strong and empowered with my red lips, knowing I was staying true to my nature… even when completing difficult, dirty fingernail work.
+It was an homage to my confidence, my talisman in a world where I was definitely an outsider.
+I felt strong and empowered with my red lips, knowing I hadn’t lost myself underneath the daily grime and dust.

-I am always telling people, “Humanity is in the details.”
-Those little gleaming moments of life, the choice to do this instead of that?
-It’s what makes you unique.
+I often tell people, “Humanity is in the details.”
+Those little gleaming moments of life?
+They matter.
 Dive into those details and figure out what resonates most with your crowd.

 No one wants to trip over a stump that you only partially removed.

 The same goes for your business story.
 No one wants to hear only the favorable, surface-skimming parts.
 They want to go deep.
-They want to know your “why,” what you learned from it, how it made you better.
+Your grit-filled stories tell the world who you are, where you come from and what might be possible.

 • • •

-Take a look at the companies you love, with a devoted crowd that would do anything… ANYTHING… for their favorite brand.
+Take a look at the companies you love, with a devoted crowd that would do just about anything for their favorite brand.
 What is the universal thread amongst them?

 Relatability.
 Finding common ground through shared stories.
 A “we totally get you” mentality.